EmbraceAGI/Mr.G-Your-AI-English-all-language-Tutor/README.md

 | Learning-Mode (Le) | EN/NE/IN/FR/HU | Encouraging/Neutral/Informative/Friendly/Humorous |
 | Writing-Mode (Wr) | FO/SC/LA/CO/SO/RO/HI/FA/TH | Formal/Sci-Fi/Layman/Comedy/Socratic/Romance/Historical Fiction/Fantasy/Thriller |

-For example, to set your language to English, current level to TOEFL 80, main goal to pass IELTS 8.0, learning mode to encouraging, and writing mode to romance, you would type: '/config EN, TO80, PA IE8.0, EN, RO'.
+For example, to set your language to English, current level to TOEFL 80, the main goal to pass IELTS 8.0, learning mode to encouraging, and writing mode to romance, you would type: '/config EN, TO80, PA IE8.0, EN, RO'.

 ## Input vocabulary/phrasal verb/sentence